Azure/azure-quickstart-templates/sccm-currentbranch/README.md

 This template deploys the latest System Center Configuration Manager (SCCM) general release with following configuration:

+* a new AD domain controller.
-* a standalone primary site with ADK and SCCM installed.
+* a standalone primary site with SQL Server, ADK and SCCM installed.
 SCCM is the latest general release.
-* a remote site database.
-* a remote site system server to host management point and distribution point.
+* a remote site system server to host managemenent point and distribution point.
-* a remote site system server to host other site system roles.

-ExpressRoute is required to communicate with a corporate network.
-All virtual machines join to existing domains and do not have public IP addresses.

-After provisioning, the domain admin must manually add permissions to the primary site computer account on the "System Management" container.
+* a sccm client.

+Each VM has its own public IP address and is added to a subnet protected with a Network Security Group, which only allows RDP port from Internet.

+Each VM has a private network IP which is for SCCM communication.